varh1i/language_detection/README.md

 ==================

 Detects language of text files from different languages.

 Creates language profiles from text files of different languages then predict the language of each document by comparing the distance of the document to all language profiles.
-Not production quality but does the works very well. :)
+Not production quality but does the work very well. :)

+Info about used datasource: language_detection/src/main/resources/naacl2010-langid/README.txt

 Output:
 ```bash